coder/coder/docs/install/index.md

 sudo apt install ./coder.deb
 ```

-## Fedora, CentOS, RHEL, SUSE
+## RPM Linux

-Get the latest `.rpm` package from our
+For Fedora, CentOS, RHEL, SUSE, get the latest `.rpm` package from our
 [GitHub releases](https://github.com/coder/coder/releases/latest) and install it
 manually or use the following commands to download and install the latest `.rpm`
 package.